ghowland/ddd/README.md

 # Examples

-## JSON Format: Pairs of strings, that can be repeated in the 2nd and 3rd list depths
+## JSON Format: Pairs of strings in lists, that can be repeated at the 2nd and 3rd list depths

 ```
 [